-- In a large bowl with an electric mixer, beat the eggs, oil, sugar, & vanilla for 5 minutes until nice and thick.
+- In a large bowl with an electric mixer, beat the eggs, oil, sugar, & vanilla for 4-5 minutes until it thickens.

-- With mixer on low speed add dry ingredients to egg mixture followed by almonds and chocolate.
+- With mixer on low speed add dry ingredients followed by almonds and chocolate.
 The batter will be sticky.